-Community pharmacy capacity to meet city needs
+Community pharmacy capacity

-f) NHS England and the Sussex Integrated Care Board, to review pharmacy commissioning and capacity in areas with significant increases in future housing developments.
-Despite increases in housing developments, for the period covered by this Pharmaceutical Needs Assessment there is considered to be no gap in community pharmacy provision, but with a projected population increase, this should be kept under review.
+g) NHSE/I, and in the future Sussex Integrated Care Board, to review pharmacy commissioning and capacity in areas with significant increases in future housing developments.
+Although currently, despite increases in housing developments there is considered to be no gap in community pharmacy provision, with population increases this is considered to be necessary.